Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 The centre image serves to provide a break for the view from the text, as well as provide a bit more visual interest to the site.

-It also gives the viewer a small insite to the potental appearance of the centre *(if this was a real-life centre)*.
+It also gives the viewer a small insight into the potential appearance of the centre *(if this was a real-life centre)*.

 ![Full centre image which is cropped down for each viewport](./assets/images/man-wall-climbing-on-red-wall-photo.webp)

-This is the full size of the image which I've used to divide the centre of the page, seperating the top content of the 'about us' and 'header' sections.
+This is the full size of the image which I've used to divide the centre of the page, separating the top content of the 'about us' and 'header' sections.

-The CSS I've used causes the top and bottom of the image to contract as the viewport gets narrower, but the left and right sides of the image stay fixed to the left and right sides of the element which it is contained within.
+The CSS I've used causes the top and bottom of the image to contract as the viewport gets narrower, but the left and right sides of the image stay fixed to the left and right sides of the element within which it is contained within.

 Here's the image when rendered on a viewport width of 768px: